Support GW Arts & Sciences

 You Make a Difference

-Cisneros Scholar Kyanna Spaulding, Class of 2020, reflects on the Cisneros Hispanic Leadership Institute and what the program means for young Latinos.
+Cisneros Scholar Kyanna Spaulding, Class of 2020, reflects on the Cisneros Hispanic Leadership Institute and what the scholarship program means for the next generation of Latinos.

 Ways to Give